gregpalmr/alluxio-secure-hadoop/README.md

 # alluxio-secure-hadoop
-Test Alluxio Enterprise with Apache Hadoop 2.10.1 in secure mode
+Test Alluxio Enterprise Edition with Apache Hadoop 2.10.1 in secure mode (TLS and Kerberos)

 This repo contains docker compose artifacts that build and launch a small Alluxio cluster that runs against a secure Hadoop environment with Kerberos enabled and SSL connections enforced.
 It also deploys an example of using secure client access methods including:
 - Alluxio command line interface (CLI)